paulfoley/Udacity_Nanodegree-Data_Analyst/Diamond_Price-Explore/README.md

 ## Diamond Price Exploration

+Ever wonder what effects diamond price?
+Ever wonder if you're getting a good deal on the diamon you're about to buy?
 In this project, we will use [ggplot2](http://ggplot2.org/) to explore how a diamonds price is correlated with it's features:

 * Carat
 * Cut